1843 Manchester Borough Council election

 Elections to Manchester Borough Council were held on Wednesday, 1 November 1843.
 One third of the councillors seats were up for election, with each successful candidate to serve a three-year term of office.
-The Conservative Party continued their boycott of municipal elections due to their opposition to Manchester's incorporation.
-The Liberal Party retained overall control of the council.
+Conservative anti-corporators continued their boycott of municipal elections due to their opposition to Manchester's incorporation.
+Liberal incorporators retained overall control of the council.

 In the wake of the election, the Conservative-leaning Manchester Courier, which had previously disputed the legitimacy of Manchester's Charter of Incorporation, published an editorial calling on the party to begin challenging the Liberals on Manchester Corporation.